Aziz El-Shawan

-Aziz El-Shawan (b.
-Cairo, May 6, 1916; d.
-Cairo, May 14, 1993) was one of the most prominent Egyptian composers of the twentieth century.
+Aziz El-Shawan (born Cairo, May 6, 1916; died Cairo, May 14, 1993) was one of the most prominent Egyptian composers of the twentieth century.

+Biography

 He completed his primary and secondary education at the St. Joseph – La Salle College in Khoronfish, Cairo where he also received a Higher Diploma in Commercial Studies.
 He studied the violin privately with the German Joseph von Aubervon, a student of Jan Kubelick, and joined the school's choir and band where he played the clarinet and French horn.
 His violin teacher obtained a scholarship for him to study at the Berlin Conservatory, however, his father objected to his interest in pursuing a musical career.
 An accident disabled one of the fingers of his left hand, obliging him to give up his dream of being a virtuoso violinist.
 He then studied piano, theory, harmony, composition and orchestration with the Italian Menato and the Russian Orlovitsky who were part of a community of European musicians and music teachers who lived and worked in cosmopolitan Cairo.